Arducam Camera Modules and Lenses

 The BFL and length of a lens determine which lens mount(s) can be used with a camera.
 A very short lens with a very low BFL will not focus properly with a tall lens mount.
 A lens with a very high BFL will not focus properly with a very short lens mount.
 Be careful when you select a lens mount that you will be able to focus your lens properly – not too tall, not too short, just right.

-There are two predominant lens mount formats: M12 and CS.
-The CS lens mount heights are fairly standard – about 12.5 mm.
-The M12 lens mount heights vary widely.
+In addition to stock lenses (attached to or part of the sensor), there are two popular lens mount formats: M12 and CS.
+The CS lens mount heights are fairly standard – about 0.5″ (12.5 mm).
+The M12 (or S) lens mount heights vary widely.
 The heights range from 6 mm to 16.5 mm; the material can be either plastic or metal.
 Plastic mounts are provided free of charge when you purchase either a camera or a lens.
 Metal mounts are available for a few dollars, are higher quality, and better suited to industrial or agricultural environments.
 If your cameras are not subject to harsh conditions, plastic mounts will probably work just fine.

-We primarily sell fixed focal length lenses.
-However, we do sell several manual focus CS-mount lenses (several are zoom – one is 5-50 mm, the other is 6-60 mm; one is a 55 mm microscope lens).
+We primarily sell fixed focal length (prime) lenses.
+However, we do sell several manual focus CS-mount lenses (several are zoom – one is 5-50 mm and one is 6-60 mm; and one is a 55 mm microscope lens).
 We also sell a few sensors with stock lenses (permanently attached to the sensor); several of those stock lenses are autofocus.

 The optical format (or sensor dimension) is also an important factor in building a camera.
 ArduCAM has a very good description in their Lens Introduction documentation.
 Pay particular attention to the section on image size and lens optical format.
 That document also provides a fairly comprehensive list of their lenses, with links to each lens’s detailed information.